lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 To indicate support for EnvelopedData, the pvno cmp2021 has been introduced.
 Details on the usage of the protocol version number (pvno) are described in {{sect-7}}.

-The EncryptedData structure is RECOMMENDED to use in CMP to transport a private key, certificate, POP challenge, or revocation passphrase in encrypted form as follows:
+The EnvelopedData structure is RECOMMENDED to use in CMP to transport a private key, certificate, POP challenge, or revocation passphrase in encrypted form as follows:

 * It contains only one RecipientInfo structure because the content is encrypted only for one recipient.

-* It may contain a private key in the AsymmetricKeyPackage structure (which is stored in the encryptedContentInfo field), as defined in {{RFC5958}}, that is wrapped in a SignedData structure, as specified in Section 5 of {{RFC5652}} and {{RFC8933}}, signed by the Key Generation Authority or CA.
+* It may contain a private key in the AsymmetricKeyPackage structure (which is placed in the encryptedContentInfo field), as defined in {{RFC5958}}, that is wrapped in a SignedData structure, as specified in Section 5 of {{RFC5652}} and {{RFC8933}}, signed by the Key Generation Authority or CA.